tttor/ctrl-foundation/software/simulator.md

 * Others: Bullet, ODE, DART, Simbody, PhysX, Havok

 ## Survey
-* Simulation Tools for Model-Based Robotics : Comparison of Bullet , Havok , MuJoCo , ODE and PhysX;
+* Simulation Tools for Model-Based Robotics : Comparison of Bullet , Havok , MuJoCo , ODE and PhysX (Erez, 2015)
-  Erez, Tom and Tassa, Yuval and Todorov, Emanuel; 2015
   * MuJoCo wins the robotics-related tests.
   * MuJoCo was both the fastest and the most accurate on constrained sys tems relevant to robotics, and was capable of stable grasping at a much larger time step.